It is also called Bertrandite and is actually an Opalized Fluorite, or an Opalite.

 Rumor has it that the name either comes from its beautiful purple color and a reference to Tiffany glass lamp shades, or because one of the miners had a daughter named Tiffany.

-Tiffany Stone semi precious stone designer cabochons have a hardnes of 5-6, but as with all Opalites, it can have healed fracture lines.
+Tiffany Stone semi precious stone designer cabochons have a hardness of 5-6, but as with all Opalites, it can have healed fracture lines.
+It is best used in pendants and earrings.